mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Update message that is committed by another member (see {{update-flow}}).
 Once the other members of
-the group have processed these messages, the group's secrets will be unknown to an attacker that had compromised the sender's prior leaf secret.
+the group have processed these messages, the group's secrets will be unknown to an attacker that had compromised the secrets corresponding to the sender's leaf in the tree.

 Update messages SHOULD be sent at regular intervals of time as long as the group is active, and members that don't update SHOULD eventually be removed from the